dafny-lang/blog/_posts/2025-12-01-statistics-library.markdown

 They also show how simple it is to work with the module: you can call Mean, Median, VariancePopulation, Mode, and the rest just like any normal function without worrying about the underlying proofs.
 In that sense, the tests double as a quick “how to use this library” guide while demonstrating its correctness on real data.

-## Acknowledgments

-We would like to extend our sincere gratitude to **Robin Salkeld**, **Olivier Bouissou**, and **Mikael Mayer**, our points of contact and mentors at AWS.
-Their guidance on API design, performance optimization, and proof stability was instrumental in bringing this library to the Dafny community.

 ## Looking ahead

 The current `Std.Statistics` module focuses on core, widely used operations.
 In the future, it could be extended with:

-- covariance and correlation,
+- Covariance and Correlation,
-- z–scores and normalization helpers,
+- Z–scores and Normalization Helpers,
-- higher–order utilities for working with sequences of records.
+- Higher–order utilities for working with sequences of records.
+- Adopting Dafny's new floating-point types: switching to `fp32` and `fp64` would allow us to use built-in operations like `Sqrt`, removing the need for `extern` functions.

 Our hope is that this library lowers the barrier for Dafny users who need basic statistical functionality, while preserving Dafny’s promise: *if it compiles and verifies, you can trust it*.

+## Acknowledgments

+We would like to extend our sincere gratitude to **Robin Salkeld**, **Olivier Bouissou**, and **Mikael Mayer**, our points of contact and mentors at AWS.
+Their guidance on API design, performance optimization, and proof stability was instrumental in bringing this library to the Dafny community.